Nibelungen

 [Hermann Grimm on the Iliad before this section]

 He ends by assuming that the historical dynasties, the races of rulers were preceded by other such races; this is literally what he thinks.
 Thus he considers that probably Zeus and his whole circle represent a sort of race of rulers which had preceded the race of rulers to which Agamemnon belonged.
-Thus he considers that there is a certain uniformity in the history of humanity, so to speak; he considers that in the Iliad or Niebelungen saga are represented Gods or Heroes of primeval humanity whom later humanity only attempted to represent by clothing their deeds, their characters, in the dress of superhuman myths.
+Thus he considers that there is a certain uniformity in the history of humanity, so to speak; he considers that in the Iliad or Nibelungen saga are represented Gods or Heroes of primeval humanity whom later humanity only attempted to represent by clothing their deeds, their characters, in the dress of superhuman myths.

 There is much that one cannot reconcile if one takes as a basis such an hypothesis, above all the special form of the intervention of the Gods in Homer.
 Let us take one case.